Maykid24/Homebrew_Campaign/Main_Campaign/Campaign_Session_Notes/Session_4.md

 In the boxes Total:
 - 2 Bag of Holdings
+  - 1 to Bob
 - 2 Potion of Healing
+  - 1 to Bob
 - 1 Potion of Greater Healing
 - 1 Scroll of Bless
 - 1 Potion of Magic Missile